skywarspro15/pptos-wiki/wiki/Starlite.md

 ### Starlite

-Starlite is a OS made by Rohan.
+Starlite is a OS made by Rohan, inspired by Zulo and zeqOS Chabazite.
 Starlite is the first OS that Rohan released into the public.
-Some features include a command line, personalizaion etc. RTM versions are avalible, since Starlite has finished its beta testing/insider period for RTM V1.
-This PPTOS is relatively quite new.
-Starlite will be open source till V3 is completed.
+This OS is semi-advanced with features like a command line, terminal mode, web browser, drawing etc. RTM versions are avalible, since Starlite has finished its beta testing/insider period for RTM V1.
+Starlite will be open source forever.
+Plans for Starlite include new desktop enviroments, new flavours, and more apps.
+Starlite has a small insider team.

 ### Starlite RTM V1

 V1 of Starlite RTM is released and it features a web browser, command line, CD reader and unique apps like Drawing.
-Starlite RTM has a small insider team, but Starlite was actually release compared to Rohan's OSes.
+This release has some bugs, design flaws etc which will be fixed in Starlite RTM V2.
+Starlite RTM V1 was made as a followup to Starlite Build 37, the last beta build of Starlite RTM V1.

 #### Screenshot